Ernst Küster

 Ernst Küster (18 June 1874, in Breslau – 6 July 1953, in Gießen) was a German botanist known for his work in plant cell research.

-In 1896, he obtained his doctorate from the University of Munich under the sponsorship of Ludwig Radlkofer (1829–1927).
+In 1896, he obtained his doctorate from the Ludwig-Maximilians-Universität München under the sponsorship of Ludwig Radlkofer (1829–1927).
 After a few years of scientific travel, he served as an assistant to Georg Albrecht Klebs (1857–1918) at the University of Halle.
-In 1900 he received his habilitation with the thesis Beiträge zur Anatomie der Gallen.
-From 1909 to 1911 he worked with Johannes Reinke (1849–1931) at Kiel, becoming an associate professor in 1910.
-Afterwards he worked with Eduard Strasburger (1844–1912) in Bonn, and in 1920 succeeded Adolph Hansen (1851–1920) as director of the botanical institute at Giessen.
+In 1900, he received his habilitation with the thesis Beiträge zur Anatomie der Gallen.
+From 1909 to 1911, he worked with Johannes Reinke (1849–1931) at Kiel University, becoming an associate professor in 1910.
+Afterwards he worked with Eduard Strasburger (1844–1912) at the University of Bonn, and in 1920 succeeded Adolph Hansen (1851–1920) as director of the botanical institute at the University of Giessen.

 Küster made important contributions in his research involving the physiological and chemical processes associated with plant cells.
 He is remembered for his investigations of plasmolysis and the morphology of plant protoplasm.
 From 1903 to 1951 he was editor of the "Zeitschrift für wissenschaftliche Mikroskopie" (magazine dedicated to scientific microscopy).